Home > Equipment > Kegging Parts >

 • Large 1-gallon tank with a long throw pressure hand pump.

-• 4 ounce bottle of Beer Line Cleaner (BLC) concentrate (makes one gallon of diluted cleaner)
+• 4 ounce bottle of Beer Line Cleaner (BLC) concentrate (makes 2 gallons of diluted cleaner)

 • 3/4" Diameter nylon cleaning brush for cleaning the coupler shaft and faucet spout.

-• Jumper cap for the bottom of the coupler.
+• Jumper cap for the bottom of the coupler (the KEY DIFFERENCE in our cleaning process).

 How it's used.